Children's programming on NBC: NBC Kids (2012–2016)

-On March 28, 2012, NBC announced that the three-hour children's programming time period allocated by the network on Weekend mornings would be taken over by Sprout (which had become a sister television property to NBC following parent company NBCUniversal's 2010 majority purchase by Comcast; NBC later took full ownership of the network, whose owners previously included Sesame Workshop and HIT Entertainment) and launch a new Weekend morning block called NBC Kids, which is aimed at preschoolers and grade school-aged children ages 2 to 9.
+On March 28, 2012, NBC announced that the three-hour children's programming time period allocated by the network on Weekend mornings would be taken over by Sprout (which had become a sibling television property to NBC following parent company NBCUniversal's 2010 majority purchase by Comcast; NBC later took full ownership of the network, whose owners previously included Sesame Workshop and HIT Entertainment) and launch a new weekend morning block called NBC Kids, which is aimed at preschoolers and grade school-aged children ages 2 to 9.
 A similarly programmed block would also launch on Telemundo under the name MiTelemundo.
+This block meets the programming requirements defined by the FCC's Children's Television Act, and is the first to air in high definition.

 NBC Kids debuted on July 7, 2012, one week after the Qubo block ended its run on NBC on June 30, followed by Telemundo on July 1.
 This left Ion Television (and later Ion Plus) as the only network to retain a Qubo-branded children's block, until Qubo Channel ceased operations on February 28, 2021, as the E.W.
 Scripps Company is now the owner of Ion Media, which they acquired on January 7, 2021.

-Between both 2014 and 2015, several PBS Kids programs were being removed from both the block and the Sprout Channel due to PBS quitting the channel and continuing with its own children's programming separately.
+Between 2014 and 2015, several PBS Kids programs were being removed from both the block and the Sprout channel due to PBS leaving the channel and continuing with its own children's programming separately and after being acquired by NBCUniversal in 2010.
 Then on both February 24, 2016 and March 1, 2016, NBC announced that NBC Kids would shut down and succeeded on October 8, 2016, by The More You Know, a block produced by Litton Entertainment that would feature live-action documentary and lifestyle programs aimed at preteens and teenagers, similarly to a block also introduced by Litton for NBC's co-owner CW for the past two years.
-The move came as part of a shift by broadcast television networks towards using their Weekend morning lineup solely to comply with the educational programming requirements and when Sprout changed its name to Universal Kids on September 9, 2017 (closed down eight years later).
+The transfer came as part of a shift by broadcast television networks towards using their weekend morning lineup only to comply with the educational programming requirements and when Sprout changed its name to Universal Kids on September 9, 2017 (closed down eight years later due to Peacock's move).
 NBC Kids quietly went to the Noodle and Doodle end credits shortly before NBC Sports on September 25, 2016.